gbenson/i8c/README.rst

-Definitely mention if you’re writing software to *consume* infinity notes because I8X doesn’t fully implement the as-yet unwritten spec and is not a good model to base things on.
+Definitely mention if you’re writing software to *consume* infinity notes because I8X doesn’t fully implement the as-yet unwritten spec and isn’t a good model to base things on.

 .. reStructuredText stuff: